 All Moderators should attend training at ORAU’s Pollard Auditorium.
 Please see the volunteer registration form for the date and time of this training.
-Moderators and Science Judges will discuss competition rules, format, questions, and NSB errata.
+Moderators and Question Judges will discuss competition rules, format, questions, and NSB errata.

-Ask coaches to come to the front of the room, shake hands, and introduce themselves.
+- Ask coaches to come to the front of the room, shake hands, and introduce themselves.

-Read the Important Rules sheet at the start of each game.
+- Read the Important Rules sheet at the start of each game.
 This will be located in your notebook.

 Reading the Questions

-Speak clearly, distinctly, and at a steady pace.
+- Speak clearly, distinctly, and at a steady pace.

-Announce whether the question is a toss-up or bonus question.
+- Announce whether the question is a toss-up or bonus question.

-Announce the question category.
+- Announce the question category.

 - Announce whether the question is multiple choice or short answer.

-Read the question.
+- Read the question.

-If a team correctly answers the toss-up question, then it is awarded the opportunity to answer a bonus question.
+- If a team correctly answers the toss-up question, then it is awarded the opportunity to answer a bonus question.
 After the bonus question, the round resumes with the next toss-up question.

-Verbally recognize the student before she/he responds.
+- Verbally recognize the student before she/he responds.
 Identify the student by announcing Team A or Team B and the participant ID (captain, 1, 2, or 3).

-The first answer always counts.
+- The first answer always counts.

-Incorrect pronunciations are confusing to the teams, and reading questions at too slow a pace delays the match.
+- Incorrect pronunciations are confusing to the teams and reading questions at too slow a pace delays the match.
 Students and coaches expect the Moderator to keep the match moving along to read as many questions as possible in the allotted time; to speak clearly and distinctly; and to know the rules.